Mass media in Namibia: Publications

 Current daily newspapers are the private publications The Namibian (English and other languages), Die Republikein (Afrikaans), Allgemeine Zeitung (German) and Namibian Sun (English) as well as the state-owned New Era (predominantly English).
 Except for the most widely circulated newspaper, The Namibian, which is owned by a trust, the other mentioned private newspapers are part of the Democratic Media Holdings.

 Weekly publications are the tabloid Informanté owned by TrustCo, Windhoek Observer, Namibia Economist, as well as the regional Namib Times.
 Current affairs magazines include Insight Namibia, Vision2030 Focus magazine and Prime FOCUS.
 Monthly publications are Sister Namibia magazine, the longest running NGO magazine in Namibia and Namibia Sport, the only national sport magazine.
 Furthermore, the print market is complemented with party publications, student newspapers and PR publications.

 Radio

 Radio was introduced in 1969 with Radio Owambo, an FM channel destined for the indigenous Ovambo people.
 However, people in Namibia already owned short wave radio sets to receive international channels, such that FM radio broadcasts were initially not widely received.

 Today the Namibian Broadcasting Corporation (NBC) is the public broadcaster and offers a "National Radio" in English and nine language services in locally spoken languages.
-The nine private radio stations in the country are mainly English-language channels, except for Kosmos 94.1 (Afrikaans) and Radio Omulunga (Ovambo).
+The nine private radio stations in the country are mainly English-language channels, except for Kosmos 94.1 (Afrikaans), Radio Omulunga (Oshiwambo) and Hitradio Namibia (German).